-A very common question and one I have been asked a lot – but generally only from those people who have not yet been to PNG, and well… the honest answer is no, it’s not 100% safe, but in my experience the risks are manageable and are far outweighed by the overall experience.
+Is it safe to go to Papua New Guinea is a question I get asked a lot and the honest answer is no it is not 100% safe, but where is these days and in my experience the risks are manageable and are far outweighed by the overall experience.

-Papua New Guinea is certainly not without it’s faults, but it is unique and for the adventurous traveler offers a very special experience.
+PNG is certainly not without it’s faults, but it is unique country and for the adventurous traveller it offers a pretty special experience.

-No it’s not and what it really means is that I use my common sense and avoid areas or venues where there could be trouble.
-Coincidentally I have been also been visiting Papua New Guinea on a regular basis for about 13 years and also not had a single situation where I felt threatened or in any real danger - again because I used my common sense…
+I have been also been visiting Papua New Guinea regularly for almost 20 years and I have also never had a single situation where I felt threatened or in any real danger – again because I used my common sense!

-Should you go?
-Well… the fact that you are reading this would indicate that two weeks laying on the beach at a resort somewhere is probably not your cup of tea, so the short answer is yes you should.
+So… should you go to Papua New Guinea?
+Well, the fact that you are reading this would indicate that two weeks at a beach resort somewhere is probably not your cup of tea – so the short answer (in my opinion…) is yes you should.

-The danger is principally from the Raskols that have become a permanent and very negative feature of Port Moresby, and some other major cities in PNG such as Mount Hagen & Lae.
+That danger is principally from the Raskols that have become a permanent and very negative feature of Port Moresby, Lae and Mount Hagen.

 Virtually every expat I have spoken to in Port Moresby seems to have a “near miss” story and some have stories that are really scary…

-But I really don’t think the place is the “near death” experience these stories and the media tend to make it, and in reality I believe it is actually the local people that suffer the most from the Raskols.
+But I really don’t think that Moresby is the “near death” experience these stories and the media tend to make it, and in reality I believe it is actually the local people that suffer the most from the Raskols.

-Apparently very few, crimes against expats are planned – instead they tend to be random & opportunistic occurrences where a Raskol seizes the chance that has suddenly presented itself.
+Apparently very few crimes against expats are planned – instead they tend to be random and opportunistic occurrences where a Raskol seizes the chance that has suddenly presented itself.

 For visitors to Port Moresby being involved in such a random event is probably the biggest danger you will actually face, and that is only likely to happen if you are particularly careless, such as walking around unaccompanied with an expensive looking camera or wrist watch, or maybe a visibly bulging wallet.

-So the trick is to use your common sense and get out and see the things Port Moresby has to offer (see below), but use the guided tours offered by all the hotels to do that.
+So the trick is to use your common sense and get out and see the things Port Moresby has to offer, but use the guided tours offered by all the hotels to do that.

-Dupont is quite a guy – he specializes in what he calls fragile cultures & marginalized peoples and in 2004 he managed to get to the “Kips Kaboni” (Red Devils) Raskol community and Papua New Guinea’s oldest gang, to allow him to spend time in their midst and document the individuals in the gang.
+Dupont is quite a guy – he specializes in what he calls fragile cultures & marginalized peoples and in 2004 he managed to get to the “Kips Kaboni” (Red Devils) Raskol community and Papua New Guinea’s oldest gang to let him to spend time in their midst and document the individuals in the gang.

 Apparently it took him several trips to Port Moresby to build the trust needed, but eventually he was able to set up a makeshift studio in their squatter camp in which to photograph his subjects.

-Diving Papua New Guinea: Other Locations & General Safety Tips
+Other Locations in PNG and General Safety Tips

-Away from Port Moresby, in the bigger towns such as Alotau in Milne Bay and Rabaul & Kimbe in New Britain I have wandered around alone and while I did not feel completely safe, I did not experience any problems.
+Away from Port Moresby, in the bigger towns such as Alotau in Milne Bay and Rabaul & Kimbe in New Britain I have often wandered around alone and never experienced any problems.

 Some excellent general safety tips I picked up from the Lonely Planet are as follows: